muhamedcpqd/ejbca-rest/docs/profile-configuration.rst

 To configure EJBCA via the web interface, first you need to configure your browser certificates.

-Copy the client side certificate from you EJBCA instance, located on '/p12/superadmin.p12' and '/p12/ca.crt' to your local machine.
+Copy the client side certificate from your EJBCA instance, located on '/p12/superadmin.p12' and '/p12/ca.crt' to your local machine.

 The way trusted and client certificates are configured vary from browser to